qemu/qemu/docs/about/removed-features.rst

 ``rv64imacu-nommu`` can no longer be used.
 Instead the MMU status can be specified via the CPU ``mmu`` option when using the ``rv32`` or ``rv64`` CPUs.

+RISC-V 'any' CPU type ``-cpu any`` (removed in 9.2)
+'''''''''''''''''''''''''''''''''''''''''''''''''''

+The 'any' CPU type was introduced back in 2018 and was around since the initial RISC-V QEMU port.
+Its usage was always been unclear: users don't know what to expect from a CPU called 'any', and in fact the CPU does not do anything special that isn't already done by the default CPUs rv32/rv64.

 ``compat`` property of server class POWER CPUs (removed in 6.0)
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''